pgroonga/pgroonga.github.io/tutorial/index.md

 -- (2 rows)
 ```

-See [pgroonga.score function](../reference/pgroonga-score-function.html) for more details such as how to compute precision.
+See [pgroonga.score function](../reference/functions/pgroonga-score.html) for more details such as how to compute precision.

 ## Equality condition and comparison conditions

 You can use PGroonga for equality condition and comparison conditions.
 There are some differences between how to create index for string types and other types.
 There is no difference between how to write condition for string types and other types.

-This section describes about the following:
+This section describes about the followings:

   * How to use PGroonga for not string types
   * How to use PGroonga for string types

 ### How to use PGroonga for not string types

 You can use PGroonga for not string types such as number.
+You can use equality condition and comparison conditions against these types.

 Create index with `USING pgroonga`: